8 Wedding Ceremony Scripts to Borrow & Printables

 While your wedding ceremony script should be whatever you want it to be, being mindful of time and length is something your guests will appreciate.
 Anything longer than 30 minutes might leave guests checking their watches!
 Once you’ve written a draft and have the chance to rehearse it, you’ll find that you can pack plenty of meaning and resonance in less than 15 minutes.

-Now that you’ve read some ceremony script examples, you can get started writing your own with confidence!
+Now that you’ve read some ceremony script examples, you can confidently start writing your own!
 No matter what you decide to include, what matters most is that the words shared are from the heart and represent what your marriage means to you.
+Here’s an ultra-simple outline to help you start formulating your own wedding script for officiants to use.

 Find answers to any lingering wedding ceremony script questions below.

-To personalize your wedding ceremony script, start by nailing down the overall format of your script, including the order of the ceremony and the role of the officiant.
-From there, you can find ways to weave in personal elements that are significant to you and your partner.
-That could mean incorporating a special unity ceremony, or including a reading from a book, movie, or song that holds meaning to you.
+Start by nailing down the overall format of your script, including the order of the ceremony and the role of the officiant.
+Then weave in personal elements significant to you and your partner, such as customizing your vows, a special unity ceremony, or a reading that holds meaning.
 Remember, there’s no rule that says you have to follow a traditional wedding ceremony script.

 Most wedding ceremony outlines start with the wedding officiant welcoming guests and thanking them for joining in the wedding day.
 Religious ceremonies may start with a reading from the Bible or whatever is customary for different faiths.
-That said, your ceremony script can start however you like, whether that’s opening with a meaningful quote or poem or an endearing story about you and your partner.
+That said, your ceremony script can begin however you like, whether that’s opening with a meaningful quote, poem, or endearing story about you and your partner.

-The best place to find wedding ceremony scripts is online—you can find downloadable pre-written scripts by searching for a specific religious denomination or the mood you want your ceremony to take (eg. “modern wedding ceremony script”).
+The best place to find both religious and non religious wedding ceremony scripts is online.
+You can find downloadable pre-written scripts by searching for a specific religious denomination or the mood you want your ceremony to take.
 For extra inspiration, search for wedding ceremony videos on YouTube to get a feel for what different scripts sound like during a real ceremony.
-There are more wedding ceremony script ideas out there than you’d think!

 Find even more wedding ideas, inspo, tips, and tricks